 The iconic Pyramids of Giza.
 Perhaps the most famous tombs in the world?
 And the only remaining of the 7 wonders of the ancient world.
 I have always wanted to visit them and see the pyramids with my own eyes, it has been on my bucket list for ever, and listed on this blog post as such!
 But, I had definitely heard mixed reviews and was a little worried I would be disappointed when I finally made it.
 So I wanted to write this post about all you need to know about visiting Pyramids of Giza, so anyone visiting would know exactly what to expect.

 Where are the Pyramids?

 I feel this is fairly well known now; the myth that they are located in the middle of the desert has been long since dismissed.
 They are located just on the edge of one of the suburbs of Cairo.
 It takes about 30 – 45 minutes to get there from central Cairo (on a good run, the traffic in Cairo can be awful!)
-The Sphinx is actually the closet to the edge of the town.
+The Sphinx is actually the closest to the edge of the town.

 Located about 13km from the centre of the city and around 8km from the Nile.
-Man made canals were used during the flood season of the Nile to divert water to near the site, to allow boats to unload at a dock near the Pyramids.
+Man made canals were used during the flood season of the Nile to divert water near to the site, to allow boats to unload at a dock near the Pyramids.